Other / mixed grade configuration · Anchorage, AK

 How many students attend Frontier Charter School?

 Frontier Charter School has 689 students enrolled.
-It is a other school in Anchorage, AK.
+It is a public school in Anchorage, AK.

 What is the racial and ethnic makeup of Frontier Charter School?